 Please contact our IT Department via email: email@example.com or you can WhatsApp our IT Director.

-Both ELD and Foreign Language classes will provide online instruction four times per week for no more than 30 minutes per day
+Both ELD and Foreign Language classes will provide online instruction four times per week for 30-40 minutes per day

 - ELD will provide a blend of instruction in reading, writing, speaking, or listening, based on the regular ELD curriculum which will also support students in what they are learning in their core English Language Arts lessons.

-- Foreign language and ELD teachers will facilitate lessons with their students using PSL to communicate.
-Language teachers will adhere to daily time limits of 20 mins total work/class time per day for lower elementary, and 30 minutes total class/work time per day for upper
+- Foreign language and ELD teachers will facilitate lessons with their students using Schoology to communicate.
+Language teachers will aim for the target of 30-40 minutes total class/work time per day.